HarsheelSingh/PortfolioWork/Placed In Time/READ FIRST Placed In Time Breakdown.md

 My main role focused on level greyboxing, technical design with the programmer, QA testing & polishing, as well as general team management and ensuring that all the work that my team had done appeared in the game's build for that day.

+For a video demo of Placed In Time, click this link: https://youtu.be/1q8odiIyq8M